seemethere/docker-w2wCIScripts/packer/TP5/packer.readme.md

 Packer bits for building Windows images (@jhowardmsft)

-- azuretp5.json - The packer script itself
+- packer.json - The packer configuration file
-- buildtp5.ps1 - Powershell wrapper for running the image build.
+- packer.ps1  - Powershell wrapper for running the image build.

 To use: